 ‘Minigroove’ referred to the new record pressing technique Philips used (comparable to ‘microgroove’, more commonly used by other record companies), as opposed to the way 78rpm records were manufactured.
 The “miniature” 78rpm records are different from the regular 78’s, not just for the size – these records contained more music and should be played with LP cartridges.
 They were made of vinyl (vinylite), not shellac.

 Philips became an important player in the record industry, even more when it started to cooperate with the US Columbia label.
-The labels issued each other’s material (often with new artwork) from 1953 onwards (I did not find any album released by both Columbia and Philips in 1952).
+The labels issued each other’s material (often with new artwork) from 1953 onwards (I did not find any albums released by both Columbia and Philips in 1952).
 The cooperation lasted until 1961 when Columbia started to release their records outside North America under the name of CBS Records.
-For the record, Philips in the UK worked with Columbia until 1964.
+However, in the UK, Philips worked with Columbia until 1964.

 In the Netherlands, the Minigroove logo seems to have been used until 1961.
 Possibly Philips quit using the logo after the break up with Columbia and/or when it started a joint venture with Deutsche Grammophon Gesellschaft (1962).
 However, the Minigroove logo can be found as late as 1964 on German pressings; it was for instance used on the labels of the 1964 LP “Jazz Workshop Concert” (mono LP P 48 095 L).
 To my knowledge, the most recent appearance of the Minigroove logo is from 1968, which is very late and must be seen as a strange exception.
 It’s unknown in which country these albums were released, but here’s a label image (it’s an album which appeared in the Classical Favourites series):